PotatoPeeler3000/Web_Development/README.md

+# Trish please read
-# Trish the blog app you wanted us to add you too for a colaborator is in the folder labeled as 'Blog Project'
+The blog app you wanted us to add you too for a colaborator is in the folder labeled as 'Blog Database'